Who we are

 Read our list of blogs and other resources addressing the Covid-19 pandemic from the perspective of conflict-affected states.

 “Local Voices at a Crossroads” is an article series in which local actors of everyday peace share their insights into the fragilities and resilience of their societies in the face of conflict.
-In this blog, a group of young artists reflect on the challenges and opportunities for art to contribute to peace in Syria.
+This series represents great potential to help understand local realities and make the case for enhanced support to local actors and peacebuilders.